30 (+30) min approx

 Tip

-from forcats are the best way to represent categories in R. They work similarly, but forcats is more informative and more flexible.
+factors from base R, or forcats::fct from forcats are the best way to represent categories in R. They work similarly, but forcats is more informative and more flexible.

-are counts of days/seconds since 1970-01-01.
+Date and Date-time are counts of days/seconds since 1970-01-01.
 Managing them in R is not easy, but lubridate makes it easier.

 YOU: Connect to our pad (https://bit.ly/ubep-rws-pad-ed3) and write there questions & doubts (and if I am too slow or too fast)